avantika1411/food/README.md

 # Food Delivery App

-Welcome to the **Food Delivery App**!
-This repository contains a web application built using React, Vite, and Express, facilitating a comprehensive frontend-backend solution for food delivery services.
+Welcome to **Feasto**, a full-stack Food Delivery web application built using React, Vite, and Express, facilitating a comprehensive frontend-backend solution for food delivery services.

 ---